About our staff

-I am happy to consider applications from outstanding students interested in researching aspects of the social and cultural histories of late imperial China, or of China in Western imaginations since 1700.
-I would particularly welcome enquiries from students interested in the material and visual manifestations of the latter.
+I am happy to consider applications from outstanding students interested in researching topics related to China's global history since around 1700, particularly the ways in which China has been imagined and re-imagined by Western observers.
 For more on my own research, please see the 'Research' tab above.

 Stephen McDowall, Qian Qianyi’s Reflections on Yellow Mountain: Traces of a Late-Ming Hatchet and Chisel (Hong Kong: Hong Kong University Press, 2009).

 Stephen McDowall, ‘Chinese Studies in a Pandemic: A Historian’s View’, British Journal of Chinese Studies 10 (2020).

 Stephen McDowall, ‘History, Temporality, and the Interdynastic Experience: Yu Binshuo’s Survey of Nanjing (ca. 1672)’, Harvard Journal of Asiatic Studies 78.2 (2018): 307-38.

 Stephen McDowall, ‘Imperial Plots?
 Shugborough, Chinoiserie and Imperial Ideology in Eighteenth-Century British Gardens’, Cultural and Social History 14.1 (2017): 17-33.

 Stephen McDowall, ‘Bibliographical Notes on the Early-Ming Copy of the Zhouyi zhuanyi daquan at the Edinburgh University Library’, Journal of the British Association for Chinese Studies 4 (2014): 28-39.

 Stephen McDowall, ‘The Shugborough Dinner Service and Its Significance for Sino-British History’, Journal for Eighteenth-Century Studies 37.1 (2014): 1-17.